 Cleveland Clinic’s Pancreas Clinic is one of the few centers in the nation that specializes in patient-centered treatments and frontline research for every type of pancreatic disorder.

 The Pancreas Clinic treats disorders such as complicated acute pancreatitis, chronic pancreatitis, and pancreatic cancer.
 Each year, more than 1,500 patients trust the Pancreas Clinic with their healthcare needs.
 In 2010, the Cleveland Clinic treated more than 350 patients chronic pancreatitis and nearly 500 patients with pancreatic cancer.
-The Digestive Disease Institute has been ranked No. 2 in the nation by U.S. News and World Report’s since 2003 by its “America’s Best Hospitals” survey.
+The Digestive Disease and Surgery Institute has been ranked No. 2 in the nation by U.S. News and World Report’s since 2003 by its “America’s Best Hospitals” survey.

 The Pancreas Clinic offers a single location for patients to receive the best therapies and treatment options for pancreatic disorders.
 Patients travel from around the country to receive our innovative treatments and services, including: